YongliHe23/SequenceExamples-GE/README.md

 This repository contains examples of how to prepare and run Pulseq sequences on GE scanners using the community-developed Pulseq on GE interpreter[^1][^2].

-There are two versions of the interpreter available:
+There are three versions of the interpreter available:
 * tv6, the 'classic' TOPPE interpreter
 * pge2, Pulseq on GE v2
+* tv6 with MNS support

 If you discover a bug/problem with any of the examples, please report it [here](https://github.com/HarmonizedMRI/SequenceExamples-GE/issues).